Lisnagade: History

 "In 1783 a battle was fought at Lisnagade fort, between the "Hearts of Steel," and the "Break-of-day Boys," when several of the former were killed."

 Also, on the morning of 13 July 1789 a group of Loughbrickland Protestants clashed with Catholics at Lisnagade, on their way to a commemoration of the Battle of Aughrim at Gilford.
 This became notorious as the `Lisnagade Riot'.
 Twelve Catholics were initially arrested, but later freed and magistrates refused warrants for the searching of Lisnagade homes for arms.
 Inevitably trouble continued and Lisnagade Mass House was burned to the ground the following summer (1790).
 A group of Loughgall Yeomanry known as 'Clarke's Wreckers' were blamed for the attack and contemporary accounts claim that it took place during a Mass which was being celebrated by the parish priest Fr.
 John Malone.
 The present St. Mary's Church was built as a replacement, at the behest of Fr.
 Malone, a couple of years later.

+More recent writings suggest that some excavation was done in 1950.
+A small circular rath to the north was excavated in 1953.